 Narnia's Oxford: Exploring C.S.
 Lewis' Inspiration

-Playwrights, authors and poets who have lived here, amongst its dreaming spires have described its happenings in various states of reality providing a virtual tour of this city’s lanes and lodgings, with factual and fictional anecdotes, “attachments” and “see more’s”.
+As we remember the birthday anniversary of the celebrated author C.S.
+Lewis (b.
+November 29th, 1898), it’s fascinating to contemplate how the city of Oxford’s character is built on these figures from the past.
+Playwrights, authors, and poets who have lived here, amongst its dreaming spires, have described its happenings in various states of reality, providing a virtual tour of this city’s lanes and lodgings, with factual and fictional anecdotes.

 From the connection of the fantasy world of Carroll’s Alice in Wonderland to Christ Church College, to centuries-old pubs where famous writers used to meet, the invented and true histories of literary Oxford, the myths and legends associated with those who lived here, are part of this city's remarkable identity and heritage.

-Yet one must wonder how did this historic city of academia establish such a long-lasting impact on C. S. Lewis as a literary giant?
+But how did this historic city of academia establish such a long-lasting impact on C.S.
+Lewis as a literary giant?
 How did it lead him to create a fantastical masterpiece that has entertained generations after him?

 C. S. Lewis in Oxford

-How Oxford influenced C. S. Lewis’ Chronicles of Narnia
+How Oxford Influenced C. S. Lewis’ Chronicles of Narnia

-During the early to mid-twentieth century, C. S. Lewis and his fellow Inklings (which included Tolkien, Nevill Coghill, Lord David Cecill, Charles Williams, Owen Barfield, and Warren Lewis) would regularly meet at the famous Eagle and Child Pub on St. Giles Street to read each other’s writing, discuss modern and classical literature, and share ideas on religion, theory, and modern politics to influence their work.
+During the early to mid-twentieth century, C.S.
+Lewis and his fellow Inklings (which included Tolkien, Nevill Coghill, Lord David Cecil, Charles Williams, Owen Barfield, and Warren Lewis) would regularly meet at the famous Eagle and Child Pub on St. Giles Street to read each other’s writing, discuss modern and classical literature, and share ideas on religion, theory, and modern politics to influence their work.

 Between them, the group were unknowingly re-inventing the fantasy genre, revitalising the way we perceive and read medieval literature today.
-And C. S. Lewis in particular, really drew on the influence of the city around him to transform Oxford into a fantastical portal to other marvellous worlds.
+And C.S.
+Lewis, in particular, really drew on the influence of the city around him to transform Oxford into a fantastical portal to other marvellous worlds.

-His world-famous literary creation The Chronicles of Narnia, can be seen all over the city of Oxford, where he allegedly drew on the centuries-old buildings, monuments, and cobble-stone streets to create an extraordinary world of fantasy.
+His world-famous literary creation The Chronicles of Narnia can be seen all over the city of Oxford, where he allegedly drew on the centuries-old buildings, monuments, and cobblestone streets to create an extraordinary world of fantasy.

 As you can see from the inset photographs, the door centrepiece features a maned, lion-like face carved into the wood, which bears an uncanny resemblance to the Aslan we are familiar with.